SeanDohertyPhotos/OpenTrivia/README.md

 ### Running the Game

-1. Open the `Trivia.html` file in your web browser.
+1. Open the `index.html` file in your web browser.
-2. Click the "Start" button to begin the game.
+2. Click the "Start Game" button to begin the game.

 ## Game Mechanics